 The words come courtesy of the writers, with Naumann and Marsilii flexing their strengths in arrangement, said Rezac.

 “You’ll hear a lot of bands say we all have input.
 We really do,” Rezac said.

 Three separate writers, five musicians and a toybox of instruments to choose from.
 Fisher said the cohesiveness is, in part, because their influences all fall into the wide open genre of Americana.

-Page 2 of 2 - “I think that usually is a broad term, but it incorporates some country, some folk, just rock and a hint of the blues.
+“I think that usually is a broad term, but it incorporates some country, some folk, just rock and a hint of the blues.
 We kind of take from all genres,” she said.